 To blend crawl and analytics data in Data Studio, we’ll first need two data sets–one for crawl data, and one for Google Analytics–that share a unique “join key” we can use to link them.
 The best key to use is the URL.

-And any other metrics you want to track.
+- And many other metrics you might want to track.

 Connect your Google Analytics account as a data set in Data Studio.
 As Landing Pages are listed as relative paths, you will need to add a calculated field to obtain the full URL of landing pages to use as the link key at this time.